Torehirth/portfolio/README.md

 ## Description

-This portfolio website highlights my journey as a front-end developer, showcasing key projects, skills, and experience.
-The site features light and dark mode options, follows WCAG guidelines, and is responsive across all devices.
-It includes sections such as:
+This portfolio features a collection of my front-end development projects, each created as part of my ongoing education.
+The site is designed with a modern, minimalistic approach, focusing on accessibility, user experience, and responsiveness across all devices.

+Key features:
+- Follows WCAG accessibility guidelines (contrast, alt text, ARIA)
+- Fully responsive design for mobile, tablet, and desktop
+- Dark and light mode themes with a toggle button
+- Sticky header that hides on scroll down and reappears on scroll up
+- Landing area covering the entire viewport
-- Landing Area with a large image, intro, and links to my GitHub, LinkedIn, and other profiles.
+- Projects section with videos, dynamic read more functionality, and external links to GitHub repositories and live sites
-- Projects Section showcasing three key projects:
-    - Out 'n About – A blog website.
-    - Rainy Days – An online store for jackets.
-    - Community Science Museum – A museum website for kids and families.
-- Skills Section detailing my front-end development skills.
+- Skills section with a continuously spinning carousel displaying my tech stack
-- Experience Section formatted as a CV with card-style layouts.
+- About me section with a detailed introduction and image
+- Work experience and education section with downloadable CVs in both Norwegian and English
-- Contact Section with a form and contact details.
+- Contact section with social media links and contact details

 The site is deployed using GitHub Actions, which handles both deployments via GitHub Pages and automatic version creation for each pull request and push to the main branch, and it's hosted through one.com